Vijay6383/Redbus-Webscraping-project/README.md

 ## Objectives

-This project is used by the following companies:

 - Successfully scrape a minimum of 10 Government State Bus Transport data from Redbus website using Selenium.
 Also include the private bus information for the selected routes.
 - Store the data in a structured SQL database.
 - Develop an interactive Streamlit application for data filtering.